 In addition to a sense of creativity and attention to detail, graphics engineers should have an in-depth knowledge of computer capabilities and programming languages.
 The ability to anticipate game user needs and work as a member of a team to solve problems related to the design and development of software are also important.

 Graphics engineers create visual effects for video games, operating systems and other applications that require graphics.
 They need degree in computer programming or electronics and may take additional coursework in graphics related fields.
-These positions had a median annual salary of about $98,000 in 2015.
+In May 2018, the BLS reported that professionals in the 90th percentile or higher earned $161,290 or more per year, whereas the bottom 10th percentile earned $61,660 or less per year.